 The tenor is pitched lower still, and it’s normally played with one hand on the keyboard and the other hand holding the melodica.
-The rarest type is the bass melodica which is the lowest pitched for playing bass notes.
-These melodicas are the largest and usually the most expensive.
-Sometimes the tenor and bass melodicas are played on a table or stand with an air tube, so the player can use two hands on the keyboard.
+The rarest type is the bass melodica, which is the lowest-pitched and is used for playing bass lines.
+These melodicas are the largest and often the most expensive.
+Sometimes the tenor and bass melodicas are played on a table or a stand with an air tube, so the player can use two hands on the keyboard.

-While there is nothing wrong with looking for the best deal, make sure you choose a trusted brand with good reviews.
-Don’t rush into your purchase, look around and give yourself a few days to find the right one.
+While there’s nothing wrong with looking for the best deal, make sure you choose a trusted brand with good reviews.
+Don’t rush into your purchase.
+Look around and give yourself enough time to find the right one.

 - Decide what type of melodica you want to play.

 - Figure out your budget and look for the best

-- Choose a well known brand and read the reviews.
+- Choose a well-known brand and read the reviews.